SiliconLabs/bluetooth_applications/bluetooth_em4_energy_mode_ibeacon/README.md

 **Note:**

-- Users can use Silicon Labs Explorer Kit or Development Kit instead of the WSTK.
-However, it requires a STK/WSTK Debug Adapter and there must be a mini Simplicity connector on this board.
+- Users can use the Silicon Labs Explorer Kit or Development Kit instead of the WSTK.
+However, it requires an STK/WSTK Debug Adapter and there must be a mini Simplicity connector on this board.
-- This project is test only with the [EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview)
+- This project is tested only with the [EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview)

+## Connections Required ##

+- Connect the EFR32xG24 Dev Kit to the PC through a micro USB cable.

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to "My Products", click on it, and click on the EXAMPLE PROJECTS & DEMOS tab.
+1. From the Launcher Home, add your hardware to "My Products", click on it, and click on the EXAMPLE PROJECTS & DEMOS tab.
 Find the example project with filter "EM4".

-2. Click Create button on both **Bluetooth - Using EM4 Energy Mode in Bluetooth iBeacon App** example.
+2. Click **Create** button on both **Bluetooth - Using EM4 Energy Mode in Bluetooth iBeacon App** example.
 Example project creation dialog pops up -> click Create and Finish and the projects will be generated.

     ![create example](images/create_example.png)

 3. Build and flash the examples to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create **Bluetooth - SoC Empty** projects for your hardware using Simplicity Studio 5
 2. Copy the attached src/app.c file into your project (overwriting existing)(overwriting existing).